jdh8/wbridge5.book/overcall/suit/README.md

   <dd>There is no need to express a natural 2NT.
 Takeout double takes care of such strong hands.</dd>

   <dt>1NT by a passed hand</dt>
-  <dd>One cannot have passed a strong notrump, so this bid is also unusual.</dd>
+  <dd>We cannot have passed a strong notrump, so this bid is also unusual.</dd>
 </dl>

 ### Opponents opened a minor ###